Apprenticeship Courses

 Through the combined use of practical and educational experience and support, the Building Control Surveyor Degree Apprenticeship enables you to:

-• Gain the essential core skills and knowledge of all aspects of built environment management.
+• gain the essential core skills and knowledge for the role of building control

-• Focus on the technologies, law, information management, finance, health and safety, sustainability and consultancy skills needed to deliver projects to professional and to quality standards.
+• focus on the technologies, law, information management, finance, health and safety, sustainability and personal skills needed for a building control professional

-• Develop transferable skills in the areas of valuation and appraisal, building surveys and planning law
+• develop transferable skills in the areas of construction technology, construction law and building compliance

 How it works